The Complicated Love Life of John of Gaunt

 Adelaide de Vermandois, mother of Isabel

 Born around 1085, Isabel de Vermandois had the blood of kings flowing through her veins.
 Her father was Hugh Capet, younger son of King Henry I of France.
 Her mother was Adelaide de Vermandois, a descendant of the ancient Carolingian dynasty.
-She was 1 of her parents’ 9 surviving children; 4 boys and 5 girls.
+She was one of her parents’ 9 surviving children; 4 boys and 5 girls.

 From her birth, as the granddaughter of the King of France, Isabel was a valuable prize.
 Her childhood proved to be depressingly short.
 By 1096 a marriage was mooted between Isabel and Robert de Beaumont, Count of Meulan, who was 35 years her senior.